woblerr/gpbackman/COMMANDS.md

   gpbackman backup-delete [flags]

 Flags:
       --backup-dir string        the full path to backup directory --cascade                  delete all dependent backups for the specified backup timestamp --force                    try to delete, even if the backup already mark as deleted -h, --help                     help for backup-delete
+      --ignore-errors            ignore errors when deleting backups
-      --parallel-process int    the number of parallel processes to delete local backups (default 1) --plugin-config string    the full path to plugin config file --timestamp stringArray   the backup timestamp for deleting, could be specified multiple times
+      --parallel-processes int   the number of parallel processes to delete local backups (default 1) --plugin-config string     the full path to plugin config file --timestamp stringArray    the backup timestamp for deleting, could be specified multiple times

 Global Flags:
       --history-db string          full path to the gpbackup_history.db file